tnballo/high-assurance-rust/CONTRIBUTING.md

     * Please open an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) explaining the error found.

+* **Docker and CI Improvements:** Anything related to the testing or maintenance of this book's Docker container.

+    * Please open a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with the fix or update.

 ## Contributions We Cannot Accept

-Anything outside of the above, including: rewording for style or clarity, new content, removal of existing content, etc.
+Anything outside of the above, including: rewording for style or clarity, addition of new content, removal of existing content, etc.

 These kinds of changes tend to be subjective and require back-and-forth collaboration to reach consensus.
 We'd like to maintain a consistent voice.